tweaselORG/appstraction/README.md

 This example didn't need any capabilities.
 Resetting the emulator and installing apps can both be done in any emulator, without the need for any special preparation.

 Other functions do need capabilities, though, which you would pass to the `capabilities` array in the options.
-For example, reading the `SharedPreferences` requires the `frida` capability (and you need to set up Frida as described above).
+For example, reading the `SharedPreferences` requires the `frida` capability.
 And for starting an app, you can optionally pass the `certificate-pinning-bypass`, which will use objection to try and bypass any certificate pinning the app may use.

 ```ts
 (async () => {